nickserv/tracking/README.md

     <task>                           start a new task with the given text
     -c, --clear                      delete all tasks
     -d, --delete                     delete the last task
-    -e, --edit                       open data file in a text editor -h, --help                       displays this help information
+    -h, --help                       displays this help information
 ```